sez11a/liferay-docs/develop/tutorials/articles/modularization-with-osgi-plugins/02-osgi-portlets-osgi-api.markdown

 provides (and declares) an implementation of the `BundleActivator` interface.

 OSGi bundles declare features by providing headers in the `MANIFEST.MF` files of their JAR files.
-Suppose you have a bundle with the following `MANIFEST.MF`:
+Suppose you have a bundle with the following `MANIFEST.MF` and a portlet class called `MyPortlet`:

     Bundle-SymbolicName: my.bundle
     Bundle-Activator: my.bundle.Activator